gruiz17/influxdbUrl/README.md

 ```
 This will generate a encryted version of your username and password

-Copy and paste the result generated from the above program to encryptionGenerator.config
+Copy and paste the result generated from the above program to credential.config

 Use the following command to start the backend service